 It was the third day of our vacation in Belize, and the day-long sailing excursion would take us snorkeling in the reef, swimming with nurse sharks, and spear fishing.

 “Will the sharks be dangerous?”
-I asked a company representative who was making our excursion arrangements.
+I asked one of the reps making our excursion arrangements.

 “Oh, no. Nurse sharks don’t attack humans.
 There are no other sharks in the area.”

-Bubbles tickled my legs as one-by-one the other passengers jumped off the sailboat.
+Back in the water, bubbles tickled my legs as one-by-one the other passengers jumped off the sailboat.
 The guide, Rio, swam several spaces ahead of where the crowd entered the water.
-There were six of us guests on the excursion, and four others were manning the sail boat.
+Six guests on the excursion, and four others were manning the sail boat.

 The water was several shades of blue.
 The reef’s surface was speckled with bright colored fish.
 Some were black, blue, yellow, and orange.
 They were striped, spotted, and rainbow-colored.